Jacques Villeneuve wants changes for dangerous Spoon Curve at Suzuka

 Sainz’s race was done at that point, and the remaining 18 drivers with Alex Albon having also retired on lap one, spent the next two hours waiting for the rain to stop enough for the race to restart.
 Max Verstappen went on to win the race and clinch the World Championship.

-Villeneuve later claimed that area of the course was a “dangerous” one where the safety features might have to be addressed, recalling his similar incident from his own F1 career, which spanned from 1996 to 2006 and even earlier.
+Villeneuve later claimed that area of the track was a “dangerous” one where the safety features might have to be addressed, recalling his similar incident from his own F1 career, which spanned from 1996 to 2006 and even earlier.

-“A word about Carlos Sainz’s crash… I’ve always found that kink dangerous, ever since I raced there in F3,” said the 1997 World Champion.
+“A word about Carlos Sainz crash… I’ve always found that kink dangerous, ever since I raced there in F3,” said the 1997 World Champion.
 “In dry weather it’s like a straight, easy full throttle, but in rain it becomes tricky, it’s a small kink with a tyre wall with advertising signs on the outside.”

 “An impact with a crash barrier or wall would be better than this option – the car spins and slides on and that would be fine.
 Sainz was not going that fast at all but was driving on ice, so to speak.”